 Tailgating is the perfect way to get in the spirit.
 This longstanding and encouraged tradition starts two hours before games in select parking lots outside of the ball park.
 On a summer night, fans can be seen sitting around a grill, tossing bean bags, enjoying a few beverages and gearing up for the game.

-Be sure to also check out Bacardi at the Park.
-A crosswalk away from the stadium, it's a great rum-focused restaurant and bar to meet up with friends before the game or to watch the game if you don't have tickets.
+Be sure to also check out ChiSox Bar & Grill located at Gate 5.
+A crosswalk away from the stadium, it's a great spot to meet up with friends before the game or to watch the game if you don't have tickets.